kindlyops/hugo-enlist-io/site/content/features/_index.md

         - Ask the right questions
         - Automate repetitive work
         - Share your jobs
-    - image: /img/illustrations-coffee-gear.svg
-      heading: Collaborate with your team
+    - heading: Collaborate with your team
       url: /features/collaborate-with-your-team
       items:
         - Bring your entire team in